bbbco/ptypeconverter/readme.txt

 * Implement proper Admin display of posts screen

 == Version History ==

+= Version 0.2.8.1 =
+* Fixed a bug with new requirements in WP 3.5

 = Version 0.2.8 =
 * Fixed bugs with converting to blank type/disappearing posts (thanks Stephanie!), Logging bugs, other small tweaks